- Safety Guide & Disclaimer

 - Because the MS OEM docking electronics supply power to the USB ports at all times, we recommend switching the fan off with the toggle switch when undocking.
 We are looking into approaches to automatically switch off the fan when undocking.

-- When docking and undocking, the fan may stop spinning for ~2 seconds as the MS OEM dock electronics initialize.
-The fan will continue spinning after the electronics complete initialization.
+- When docking and undocking, the fan may stop spinning for 2-3 seconds as the MS OEM dock electronics initialize.
+The fan will resume spinning after the electronics complete initialization.

-- To reduce the noise from the fan, you can install a 3rd-party fan speed controller.
-This will reduce the fan RPM and may impact cooling effectiveness.
+- To reduce the noise from the fan, you can install a fan speed controller